About Our Research

 - Lifestyle Interventions for Health Promotion and Prevention (Florence Clark)

-- Older Adults’ Activity and Fall Prevention (Stacey Schepens Niemiec)
+- Healthy Aging Research and Technology (Stacey Schepens Niemiec)

 Rehabilitation, Health Services, and Brain-Body (ReHaB)